 The Anstice – A Proud History at the Heart of Madeley

-Over the years The Anstice has been the host of the local Library, Lloyds Bank, a Dentist and provided a place for improvement (education) of workers.
-The square outside became the gathering place for all public events and announcements, such as coronations and regimental parades.
+Over the years, the Anstice has been the host of the local Library, Lloyds Bank, a Dentist and provided a place for improvement (education) of workers.
+The square outside became the gathering place for all public events and announcements, such as coronations and carnivals.

-During the 20th century the Working Men’s Club became well known for its outstanding Ballroom, according to some ‘the best outside of Blackpool’ and held many dances and concerts.
+During the 20th century. the Anstice became well known for its outstanding Ballroom, according to some ‘the best outside of Blackpool’ and held many dances and concerts.
 There are still numerous Madeley couples who courted at The Anstice.
 Membership of the club peaked in the early 1970’s at almost 3,000.

-Sadly since then and particularly in recent years such traditional clubs have seen a steep decline and The Anstice was no exception.
+Sadly, like many traditional working mens clubs, The Anstice has suffered a steep decline.
 It was particularly hard hit as income could not match the need for substantial repair or updating of such a large building.
 In April 2014 the Committee of the Club decided to cease operating and handed the building over to a Liquidator.

 Why not visit The Anstice website: http://www.theanstice.co.uk

 For information relating to the Public Works Loan undertaken by Madeley Town Council for the Anstice refurbishment, please CLICK HERE.